Sho Miyazaki

 Welcome

-Sho Miyazaki is a Research Fellow (predoctoral) at Stanford Graduate School of Business, advised by Andrew B. Hall in Political Economy Group.
-From Fall 2025, he will be a Ph.D. student in Public Policy at Harvard University.
-He holds LL.B. from Keio University, where he studied political science (major), Japanese literature and arts (minor), and statistics.
+Sho Miyazaki is a Ph.D.
+Student in Public Policy (Politics and Institutions track) at Harvard University.
+Before Harvard, he was a predoctoral research fellow at Stanford Graduate School of Business in the Political Economy Group, advised by Andrew B. Hall.
+He holds an LL.B. from Keio University, where he studied political science (major), Japanese literature and arts (minor), and statistics.

 His research focuses on the political economy of voting systems.
 He is studying both statistical methodology for empirical analysis and game theory for formal theoretical analysis.
 With experience in working with unstructured data such as geographical shapefiles and blockchain records, he is also interested in developing computational methodologies for social science research.
 His substantive interests expands to legislative redistricting, proxy voting (liquid democracy), roll-call voting, and rugby football.